Luiso0o/PiCluster/README.md

 ## Discovering MicroK8s
 Before going further here is a quick intro to the MicroK8s command line:

+These commands I need to do before the command:
+`su -`

 The start command will start all enabled Kubernetes services: `microk8s.start`